rerobots/rerobots-mock/README.md

 Summary
 -------

+WARNING: This mock does not yet comprehensively implement the rerobots API.

 This server mocks the rerobots API, using an internal finite-state machine to simulate actions like requesting an instance, applying an add-on, etc. There are parameters to configure the initial state and time behavior.